 The research team believes research in the field of Medicare FWA combined with machine learning will yield statistically significant and insightful results.
 Applying machine learning techniques to Medicare data, implemented according to the methodologies reported above can and will identify situations where fraud, waste, and abuse are present.

-Placeholder paragraph sentence for results.

-Placeholder paragraph sentence for conclusion

 2 Literature Review

-Much of the previous research on the topic of Medicare FWA have attempted to generalize fraud and train machine learning models to detect providers who commit Medicare FWA.
+Much of the previous research on the topic of Medicare FWA have attempted to generalize fraud and train machine learning models to detect providers who commit Medicare FWA (e.g., Musal, 2010, Liu et al., 2016, Herland et al., 2017, Zhang & He 2017, Bauder & Khoshgoftaar 2018, Obodoekwe & van der Haar, 2019).
 Specifically, each prior paper has targeted a specific aspect of Medicare where the authors believe FWA could potentially be generalized, such as at the provider level (Bauder & Khoshgoftaar 2018, p.
 9), or after the services have been rendered, at time of payment to the provider (Pande & Mass, 2013, p.
 10).
-The researchers believe the prior studies have done an adequate job generalizing specific tenants of the problem.
-The previous research contains, however there are several shortcomings that need to be addressed and aggregated including using multiple years of available data, different choices of classification algorithms, and linking the excluded providers with the claims data.
+The researchers believe the prior studies have done an adequate job generalizing specific tenants of the problem but contain several shortcomings that need to be addressed.
+These shortcomings include, using multiple years of available data, different choices of classification algorithms, and linking the excluded providers with the claims data.
 The bulk of this analysis is centered around using machine learning to determine if a given claim is legitimate or FWA.

 This research aims to use machine learning to identify possible fraudulent trends or activity using public Medicare Data.
-This research plans to use 3 years of Medicare Ppart B and Ppart Dd data along with labels collected from the LEIE to generate some insights on Medicare FWA.
+This research plans to use 3 years of Medicare Part B and Part D data along with labels collected from the LEIE to generate some insights on Medicare FWA.
 Since occurrences of FWA are rare when compared to legitimate claims, the researchers plan to mine these cases for insight and then use unsupervised techniques to identify FWA behavior.